 Freelancing business is one of the best business models for solopreneurs.
 If you do right, you can’t even think about how much you can earn using this business model.
-In this article I will show you top 5 freelance business tips that never been shared.
+In this article, I will show you the top 5 freelance business tips that have never been shared.

 But, 90% of people come in freelancing just because they think it’s an overnight get-rich scheme and can make money sitting in their bedroom without any hustle.

 They think there is no boss, no deadlines, no boundness, no hurdles, and so on.
 But the reality is absolutely the opposite.